 With this method, physician practices can outsource all fax infrastructure to the cloud and enable staff to send and receive electronic faxes securely by email, through a website, or even with an app.
 Through an application programming interface (API), users can fax electronically and receive documents in their EHR inbox without having to leave their current workflow.

 Physician practice staff can do more with less by employing technologies such as Consensus Unite to reduce the paperwork burden on practices.
-Consensus is offered by J2 Global with eFax Corporate, the largest enterprise-grade cloud-fax solution that has also earned HITRUST CSF® Certification.
+Consensus is offered with eFax Corporate, the largest enterprise-grade cloud-fax solution that has also earned HITRUST CSF® Certification.
 Consensus, connected by Kno2, offers an additional level of collaborative data sharing including cloud faxing, direct secure messaging, patient query, HIE connectivity, and an exchange API integration all in one easy-to-use platform.
 To learn more, request a demo.